RubixML/ML/README.md

 ```

 ### TF-IDF Transformer
 Term Frequency - Inverse Document Frequency is a measure of how important a word is to a document.
 The TF-IDF value increases proportionally with the number of times a word appears in a document and is offset by the frequency of the word in the corpus.
-This transformer makes the assumption that the input is made up of word frequency vectors such as those created by the [Word Count Vectorizer](#word-count-vectorizer).
+This transformer makes the assumption that its input is made up of word frequency vectors such as those created by the [Word Count Vectorizer](#word-count-vectorizer).

 ##### Continuous *Only* | Stateful | Elastic